-To succeed in a healthcare administration leadership position, students must have strong analytical, decision making and leadership skills.
+To succeed in a healthcare administration leadership position, students must have strong analytical, decision-making, and leadership skills.
 As you rise to the top of your field, you'll find yourself leading and managing more, making superior written and verbal communication skills critical.

-According to the Bureau of Labor Statistics, the average salary for a health services manager is $96,5402.
-This category could include a wide range of healthcare administration positions including Training and Development Specialist, Benefits Manager, Hospital Administrator, Health Services Manager, or Chief Executive Officer.
+According to the Bureau of Labor Statistics, the average salary for a health services manager is $98,350.1 This category could include a wide range of healthcare administration positions, including Training and Development Specialist, Benefits Manager, Hospital Administrator, Health Services Manager, or Chief Executive Officer.
 Many of these high-level healthcare administration positions involve managing day-to-day operational activities and delegating responsibilities to the appropriate departments.
 Those who hold these advanced positions also supervise and manage employees within the organization, as well as establish or enforce company policies.

 While many entry-level healthcare administration positions are available to those without a master's degree, a leadership role in healthcare administration often requires an advanced level of education.